oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 <img src="openssl_schema.jpg" alt="image_not_found" width="900"/>

-**Note:** <span style="color:red">  On successful creation of the certificates secret creation remove files or move to secure storage </span> .
+**Note:** <span style="color:red">  Remove temporary files after successfful secret creation. </span>

 ### Secrets for CDB CRD

-  **Note:** <span style="color:red">  base64 encoded secrets are no longer supported ; use openssl secrets as documented in the following section.
+  **Note:** <span style="color:red">  base64 encoded secrets are no longer supported; use openssl secrets as documented in the following section.
 After successful creation of the CDB Resource, the CDB and PDB secrets can be deleted from the Kubernetes system.
 Don't leave plaintext files containing sensitive data on disk.
 After loading the secret, remove the plaintext file or move it to secure storage. </span>

   ```bash